dtu-energy/autocPaiNN/README.md

 # auto-cPaiNN
 Auto-cPaiNN is a an active learning workflow for training the [cPaiNN](https://github.com/dtu-energy/cPaiNN) model on a specific phase space.
 It is based on [Curator](https://doi.org/10.26434/chemrxiv-2024-p5t3l) and initialized using [PerQueue](https://doi.org/10.1039/D4DD00134F).
 Please side all three papers when using this workflow.

 To provide an example workflow, data have been provided from the [the polyanaion sodium cathode dataset](https://doi.org/10.11583/DTU.27202446) and should be cited using doi: 0.11583/DTU.27202446.
-To get the training data for tge cPaiNN model, please download it at the [database](https://doi.org/10.11583/DTU.27202446).
+To get the training data for the cPaiNN model, please download it at the [database](https://doi.org/10.11583/DTU.27202446).

 To run cPaiNN please download the dependincies:
 ```bash
 pip install -r requirement.txt
 ```
-Please also use the PerQueue version in the repository.

 The workflow diagram is vizualized below and comes from the [PerQueue paper](https://doi.org/10.1039/D4DD00134F) :
 ![plot](workflow.jpg)